 Today, Maryland, like every state, has a statute that gives surviving family members a cause of action even after death.
 Our Maryland wrongful death attorneys seek compensation on behalf of the victim’s family for medical malpractice, motorcycle, car, and truck accident claims, and deaths caused by defective products.

 There is a cap on wrongful death claims in Maryland (described more fully here).
 There is no cap, however, on economic damages in a wrongful death case.
-If the victim was providing for his or her family, there is a loss of future earning capacity – what the victim would have earned in compensation if the defendant did not negligently kill the victim.
+If the victim was providing for his or her family, there is a loss of future earning capacity – what the victim would have earned in compensation if the defendant had not negligently killed the victim.

 Our law firm handles a lot of cases where the victim was providing for a spouse and children.
 This can drive up the trial and settlement value of a wrongful death case.